 Investors in the new fund will receive 20 shares in Pershing Square for every 100 shares purchased in the new fund as a sweetener.

-“Oftentimes, investment banks advise companies that are considering initial public offerings to postpone their offerings during such market conditions as IPO investors discount the price they are willing to pay for a company when risk premiums rise,” Ackman said in a letter, referring to volatility from the U.S.-Israel war on Iran.
+“Oftentimes, investment banks advise companies that are considering initial public offerings to postpone their offerings during such market conditions as IPO investors discount the price they are willing to pay for a company when risk premiums rise,” Ackman said in a letter, referring to market volatility from the U.S.-Israel war on Iran.

 “While this advice makes sense for operating companies, the opposite is true for IPOs of investment vehicles like PSUS as the greater the stock market disruption, so the better for PSUS’s acquisition program.”